Ray Stantz: Ghostbusters II (1989)

 In the second film, following the decline of the Ghostbusters' business, Stantz and Winston were entertainers for parties, where they were repeatedly debased by children.
 When he was not doing that, he was running his bookstore, Ray's Occult Books, located on St. Mark's Place, a store dedicated to occult studies and the paranormal, selling books and metaphysical supplies.
 It is implied by Venkman that two years prior, the team had used their proton packs for a secret adventure.
 When Dana Barrett comes to Egon and later Ray, it becomes clear that something supernatural was once again happening underneath New York City.
+After the Ghostbusters' business resumes, the team uses Ray's bookstore's resources for information regarding the supernatural.

 During the investigation on Vigo's painting, while Venkman taunts it, Ray notices Vigo's eyes glowed and caught under his spell, turning Ray into Vigo's sleeper agent by subtly controlling Ray's subconscious and allowing Vigo to spy on the Ghostbusters through their telepathic link.
 Ray and Egon experiment with the psychomagnotheric slime they find and eventually discover a way to not only positively charge the slime, but utilize it to animate objects, including the Statue of Liberty in their final assault on Vigo the Carpathian.
 Ray also briefly becomes the host for Vigo himself, but a liberal dousing of the positively charged mood slime quickly cures him of that.